douglasgreen/utility/docs/config_choices.md

 }
 ```

 This file is customized when copied to your project.
-It will extend the `standard` or `airbnb-base`
+It will extend the `eslint-config-standard` or
-depending on which plugins are installed in `package.json`.
+`airbnb-base` depending on which plugins are installed in `package.json`.
+But the `standard` plugin
+will ignore it since it is not configurable.

 ### Prettier